-This procedure defines the different types of work that the Office of Independent Internal Audit (OIIA) can perform depending on the objectives.
+This procedure defines the different types of work that the Office of Independent Internal Audit (OIIA) can be perform depending on the objectives.
 Engagements may have a combination of objectives that include more than one type of work.
-In cases where different standards could apply to an objective, auditors should consider the users' needs and the auditors' knowledge, skills, and experience in deciding which standards to follow.
+In cases where different standards could apply to an objective, auditors should consider users' needs and the auditors' knowledge, skills, and experience in deciding which standards to follow.

-Government Auditing Standards (GAS) GAS 1.13-1.16; GAS 1.21-1.26, Performance Audits; GAS 3.64-3.84, Provision of Nonaudit Services to Audited Entities; GAS 3.85-3.106, Consideration of Specific Nonaudit Services
+Government Auditing Standards(GAS) GAS 2.01-2.04;GAS 2.07-2.08, Financial Audits; GAS 2.09, Attestation Engagements; GAS 2.10-2.11, Performance Audits; GAS 2.12, Nonaudit Services (professional services other than audits or attestation engagements) GAS 3.33-3.59, Independence When Performing Nonaudit Services

 Most of the OIIA engagements will follow performance audit standards.
-If the team decides other standards are applicable, the team will document the decision following the initial planning meeting (See Procedure 2.03 Engagement Planning).
+If the team decides other standards are applicable, the team will document the decision following the initial planning meeting (See Chapter 2 Procedure 2.03).